jennybc/2015-02-23_bryan-fields-talk/README.md

 2014-08-17 NYT article [For Big-Data Scientists:, 'Janitor Work' Is Key Hurdle to Insights](http://www.nytimes.com/2014/08/18/technology/for-big-data-scientists-hurdle-to-insights-is-janitor-work.html?partner=rss&emc=rss&smid=tw-nytimesscience&_r=0) by Steve Lohr

-[Data carpentry](http://mimno.infosci.cornell.edu/b/articles/carpentry/) blog post by David Minmo (response to NYT article re: janitor work)
+[Data carpentry](http://mimno.infosci.cornell.edu/b/articles/carpentry/) blog post by David Mimno (response to NYT article re: janitor work)

 Daring Fireball's [markdown page](http://daringfireball.net/projects/markdown/).
 Kind of where it all begins, but other references that are more recent and specific to our context are more relevant.